 Looks like a pretty tame ensemble, eh?
 But with this outfit, a few things clicked into place: I have long joked about being the Mayor of Matchy-Matchytown, and done so a bit sheepishly.
 But the fact is that I LIKE matched looks.
 I feel chic and refined and pulled-together when my belt and boots match, and I’m good with that.
 Also, I don’t need to force my wardrobe staples – like this fabulous shirt dress – to look super trendy, unique, or unusual.
 They work, I feel great in them, and that’s good enough.

-It’s fun to see how much more refined my standby formulas – cardigan, dress, belt, heels, for example – have started to look.
+It’s fun to see how much more refined my standby formulas – cardigan, dress, belt, heels, for example – started to look.
 My eye for fit and garment interaction has truly evolved, and I’m just more comfortable constructing my ensembles.
-I definitely miss the mark sometimes – here, here, and here for examples of outfits that I’m not fond of, in retrospect – but as I ease the pressure on myself to deliver innovative, colorful outfits every single day, I find that what I wear looks better.
+I definitely miss the mark sometimes, but as I ease the pressure on myself to deliver innovative, colorful outfits every single day, I find that what I wear looks better.
 Looks more natural, more cohesive, more like me.
+(Since the post you’re currently reading is older, it may interest you to read more recent updates on my style evolution here and here.)

 In fact, if I hadn’t changed my look at all since 2007, I’d be a bit worried.
 Occasionally you’ll come across someone who shifts her look so frequently that you can’t get a bead on her personal style, but far more often you’ll come across someone who has stagnated.
 Tweaking and refining your look helps you to look fresh and current.